oscar-camacho/RNA_degradation_mycoplasma_pneumoniae/README.md

 - rf_classifier.ipynb: Jupyter notebook used to perform the classification of half-life of genes based on different gene/genomic features, using a random forest classifier algorithm.

 ### Clustering of profiles
-- clustering.py: Python script used to classifier the RNA decay profiles into different groups/clusters using a k-means algorithm.
+- clustering.py: Python script used to classify the RNA decay profiles into different groups/clusters using a k-means algorithm.

 ### Statistical analyses